sylvainschmitt/sdmverse/README.md

 ## Online

-The corresponding online shiny application is available at: url.
+The corresponding online shiny application is available at: https://sylvainschmitt.shinyapps.io/smdverse/ .

 ## Installation